You Need a Password Manager | Don't Use Browser Password Managers

 There can be many reasons that you wish to move to another password manager.

-Norton LifeLock also suffered a recent breach of up to 925,000 accounts.
+Norton LifeLock also suffered a breach of up to 925,000 accounts.
+Their promises to protect you against cybercrime is meaningless since they can't even protect your personal data within their systems.

 Cybercriminals are increasingly targeting password manager companies because they hold the sensitive data that can be used to access millions of accounts, including cloud accounts where business-critical systems and digital assets are hosted.In this highly competitive landscape, cybersecurity practices, transparency, breaches and data exfiltration can influence the future of these password manager companies.